seek-oss/capsize/.changeset/unlucky-lions-hug.md

 metrics: Add weight and italic support

 Add support for importing metrics for specific weights and italics.
-While internal font metrics do not differ between variants, the `xWidthAvg` metric is calculated based on the average character width, and this will differ between variants.
+While internal font metrics typically do not differ between variants, the `xWidthAvg` metric is calculated based on the average character width, and this will differ between variants.

 Available variants will differ by font, and follow the same variant naming as Google Fonts:
 ```ts